Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 </tr>
 <tr>
 <td width="11%">Smart Phones and tablet devices (such as iPads)</td>
 <td width="11%">The use of smart phones to access Restricted Use data is strongly discouraged.
 For example, do not check your secure email from your smart phone.
-Individuals that <em>must</em> use such a device to access <em>Restricted Use</em> data must comply with the standards set forth in the <a href="http://www.bu.edu/policies/minimum-security-standards/">minimum security standards</a>.</td>
+Individuals that <em>must</em> use such a device to access <em>Restricted Use</em> data must comply with the standards set forth in the minimum security standards.</td>
 </tr>
 <tr>
 <td rowspan="3" width="11%"><strong>Storing</strong></td>